-The university's business programs are accredited by the International Assembly for Collegiate Business Education.
+OKWU's business programs are accredited by the International Assembly for Collegiate Business Education.
+However, not all degrees within the Chesapeake Energy School of Business are accredited.

 OKWU's education programs are accredited by the Oklahoma State Regents for Higher Education and the Council for Accreditation of Educator Preparation (formerly National Council for Accreditation of Teacher Education).
-OKWU's teacher education graduates meet the academic requirements for licensure by the Oklahoma State Department of Education in elementary education (1-8), health/physical education (P-12), and secondary English, mathematics, and social studies education (6-12).
+OKWU's teacher education graduates meet the academic requirements for licensure by the Oklahoma State Department of Education in elementary education (1-8), health/physical education (P-12), and secondary English, mathematics, and social studies education (6-12), and building leader (principal) licensure.